 Curiosity is probably one of the best qualities that an avid exerciser can possess.
-It keeps you intrigued and excited to try new and different types of exercises and classes.
+It keeps you intrigued and excited to try new and different types of exercises and Aaptiv classes.

 Sometimes, however, it’s difficult to determine which exercises are best-suited for your strengths, your goals, and your body.
 Many people, for example, have a tough time choosing between yoga and Pilates.

 Here’s a basic guide to help you understand the ways in which these two popular exercises differ so that you can choose the one that’s best for you—or try them both!

 The Varying Histories of Yoga and Pilates

 “Together with asanas (postures), breath control, and simple meditation, it improves your physical, mental, emotional, and spiritual health,” explains Nichola Dunne, yoga instructor at YogaWorks in Brentwood, California.

 “The main goal is to strengthen the core, improve posture, stabilize and elongate the spine, and develop balance and overall strength.”
 It’s since changed and developed dramatically over the course of the last several decades.

 More Than Just a Mat

 “These machines (for the most part) use a pulley system with varying springs for resistance and are used to assist the body in perfecting alignment, improving strength, and improving inconsistencies in the body,” explains Kit Rich, Los Angeles-based Pilates and fitness instructor who’s worked with Ke$ha and other celebs.

 The Spiritual Component

 This means that it works your mind just as much, if not more than your body.
 It also focuses on breathing techniques to help reduce stress, explains Stephanie George, certified yoga instructor and personal trainer.

 “Because of the ability to build stability in the core and throughout the body, Pilates is often used as a rehabilitation tool.”
 In fact, she also points out that many physical therapists use Pilates as part of their repertoire.
 Or they recommend clients begin doing Pilates once they have finished with physical therapy.

 In classic Pilates, you do not hold poses or repeat them in sequences in the same session.
 “The movements are shorter and with few repetitions with a major focus on control and precision.
 But once the move is done, you are onto a completely different move,” says Rich.

 However, she continues, Pilates pays attention to the alignment of the body, in addition to the precision and control of each movement.
 “The focus is on the control of the movement,” she adds.

 The End Result

 Depending on what you’re trying to achieve from attending class, one or the other exercise might be more well-suited for you.
 As Rich explains, yoga works your entire body, whereas Pilates mainly focuses on the powerhouse muscles.

 But if you’re looking for something more mental, she suggests choosing yoga.
 “Many people choose to do both, however, and reap the benefits of a long lean body and clear mind free from stress!”